 .NET is a software development platform developed by Microsoft.
-It runs on Microsoft Windows OS. .NET provides tools and libraries that allow developers to develop applications and services much easily, faster and secure by using a convenient way.
+It runs on Microsoft Windows OS. .NET provides tools and libraries that allow developers to develop applications and services much easier, faster and secure by using a convenient way.

 Introduced RyuJIT, a new JIT compiler for 64-bit systems